awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### SetBucketPolicy/SetBucketPolicy.go

-This example applies a policy to a bucket.
+This example applies a policy to an Amazon S3 bucket.

 `go run SetBucketPolicy.go -b BUCKET`